 Applications that are submitted after the deadline and/or submitted incomplete will automatically receive a 5-point deduction on their overall score.

-* Please Note: Coordinated Entry, Planning, Renewal Projects with less than one full year’s worth of data at the time of the annual Rank & Review process, and HMIS projects are not required to fill out a renewal application.
+* Please Note: Coordinated Entry, Planning, and HMIS projects are not required to fill out a renewal application.

 Part 1 focuses on project and system outcomes, using project data entered in HMIS and objective questions to “rate” projects.
 The HMIS data used in Part 1 is from the previous HUD Fiscal Year (Oct 1 - Sep 30).
 This HMIS data used in Part 1 has been cleaned and reviewed for data quality errors when submitted to HUD for the Longitudinal Systems Analysis (LSA) report.
 The tool will indicate where agencies can find data for relevant questions.
 Agencies will also receive a data attachment to assist in completing their application.
-Data on this attachment will be based on APRs submitted by agencies earlier in the year.

-If errors are identified on the Data Attachment, the agency must contact CARES by the deadline noted when the data attachment is released.
+Data on this attachment will be based the FY23 LSA submitted in the beginning of the year.If errors are identified on the Data Attachment, the agency must contact CARES by the deadline noted when the data attachment is released.
 If the request is a calculation error, CARES staff will correct the error and resubmit the Data Attachments for the agency’s review.
+Note that scores for part 1 are done by the agency completing the tool and verified by CARES staff.

 Part 2 includes narrative questions to further evaluate the efficacy of each renewal project.
-Questions are derived from the Data & Goals committee based on HUD priorities and is reviewed by the Regional Racial Justice Advisory Committee to ensure that the tool is equitable and inclusive.
+Questions are derived from the Data & Goals committee based on HUD priorities.
 Questions on part 2 are scored by the external review team.
+Scores will be determined by averaging the scores provided by all of the reviewers.

-An optional Part 3 form may be released following the release of the annual NOFO for the CoC to demonstrate the incorporation of HUD priorities into our annual Rank & Review process.
-If there are no significant HUD priorities identified or all major priorities are addressed in Part 1 and Part 2, this form will not be released.
+An optional Part 3 form will be released following the release of the annual NOFO for the CoC to demonstrate the incorporation of HUD priorities into our annual Rank & Review process.
+The CoC has identified prioritizing projects that support the Elderly and Youth populations in part 3.

-At the end of each part, renewal projects will have an opportunity to request a debriefing of their scores with the Collaborative Applicant.

 New/Bonus Projects

 New projects are created through bonus funds or reallocated funds.
 A separate RFP will be completed for new projects.
 If additional money becomes available through reallocation after the ranking process, the new project RFP will re-open.
 RFPs submitted during the second application process will automatically be ranked below the round 1 projects at the bottom of tier 2.
-New project applicants will also be invited to a required interview to discuss the details of their proposed project with the review team.
-Scores from the interview will be added to the new project applications which will be ranked, approved by the Board, and presented to Membership.
+The review team reviews add scores all New/Bonus project applications submitted.
+New project applications will be integrated into the ranking prioritizing Youth and Elderly projects then, according to project type, the PH-TH-SSO sequence (described below).
 The community’s goal is to apply for the maximum amount of available funds.
 The same appeals process that applies to Renewal applications applies to New/Bonus project applications.
+New applicants (not currently CoC funded) will be invited to a recommended info session to discuss CoC funding requirements and program administration logistics before final scores are tallied.

 Bonus Projects